Health care and emergencies

 Please note: if you are an EEA citizen but do not have a European health insurance card, please read our recommendations for non-EEA citizens below carefully, even if you do not need a visa.

 If you are a non-EEA citizen and need a visa to study in Austria ...

 … you are required to have insurance coverage for your stay prior to your arrival in Vienna as a condition for your visa.
 This means that you have to purchase insurance in your own country.
 You are free to purchase additional insurance in Austria after your arrival.
 Some options are listed below.

 If you are staying in Austria for more than six months, you also need to apply for a residence permit, which requires you to have Austrian health insurance.
 See below for some options with appropriate coverage.

 If you want to sign up for (additional) insurance coverage in Austria, you can do so after your final admission to WU.

-Complete the admission process at WU during the mandatory Welcome Session
+Complete the admission process at WU during the mandatory welcome days

 Register your residence with the Austrian authorities at one of Vienna’s registration offices (“Magistratische Bezirksämter”)

-We can recommend the following two options for your health insurance coverage:
+We recommend the following two options for your health insurance coverage:

 Public insurance plan for students from the Österreichische Gesundheitskasse (ÖGK)